Fake Irish Heiress Dupes Hollywood Producers

 Been Victimized?
 E-MAIL ME:

-In reality, she was born in Maine and raised in Maryville, and had through the years racked up a long rap sheet of fraud-related charges across the country, including Blount County, records show.
+Smyth was raised in Maryville, and through the years built a long rap sheet of fraud-related charges in Blount County and across the country — as well as Northern Ireland.

 A serial American con artist who swindled a Los Angeles travel agency may have victims in Northern Ireland.

 Marianne Smyth, who has served jail time for embezzling £155,000 from the firm, is believed to have worked as a mortgage adviser here in 2008.

 One of her victims in the US, Johnathan Walton, wants to track down anyone here who thinks they may have been conned by Smyth.

 Copyright © 2020 JohnathanWalton.com & JonathanWalton.com